theMikeSwan/TMSEntityDataSource/README.md

 ```ruby
 pod 'TMSEntityDataSource'
 ```
-If you don't want to use CocoaPods just drag `EntityDataSource` and the corresponding data source classes for whichever views you need to supply data to into your project.
+If you don't want to use CocoaPods just drag the files for whichever views you need to supply data to into your project.

 ## Usage

 ## Contributing
 If you see a way in which `TMSEntityDataSource` can be improved or needs fixing by all means send me a pull request, or at least open an issue.
 Even if you think your change is minor send it on, it might just make all the difference for someone.